 More Details by Examples

-In this part, we are going to continue the discussion of expressions.
-When we explained function expressions and other expressions in the expression section, some functions need more explanations.
-For instance, in Example3, you see a function called MathEXP and a function called MathABS.
-These functions are the kind you are allowed to use in expressions and they will perform a specific task.
-For example, if you want to calculate e0.1, its relating function is MathEXP.
-Or if you want to obtain the absolute value of a number, the related function is MathABS. all of these functions contain a parameter.
-It means that whenever you want to use that function, you call that function and open a square bracket and write its parameter and then close the square brackets.
+In this part, we will continue discussing expressions.
+While we have covered function expressions and other types of expressions, some functions require further explanation.
+For instance, in Example 3, you see the functions MathEXP and MathABS.
+These functions are available for use in expressions and perform specific tasks.
+For example, if you want to calculate e0.1, the relevant function is MathEXP.
+If you want to obtain the absolute value of a number, use MathABS.
+All of these functions require a parameter.
+To use a function, you call it, open a square bracket, write its parameter, and then close the bracket.

 Candle Functions

-The first section of these functions is the ones that work on candles, meaning you can use them if there is a need for a property of a candle.
-For instance, you may write Open[1]. with the same system, you can do the same for other candle values like close, low, high and volumes.
-For example, if you want to write the body of three previous candles is greater than 3 pips, it should be written as “BODY[3] > 3 pips”.
-So you will be able to access all the properties of any candle using these functions.
-You can also define an indicator to specify the properties of a candle.
-But it’s better to use relating functions instead because you can use the indicator fields for more indicators to be set.
-The most useful function in this area is CANDLENUMBER that gives you the number of the candle.
-For example, we define INDICATOR1 for finding Highest High of a group of candles that returns HH like 1.12345.
-Now, if we are looking for the shift number of that candle, we can do that just using CandleNumber[1] in any expressions.
+The first section of these functions deals with candles, allowing you to access candle properties.
+For example, you might use Open[1] to refer to the opening price of the previous candle.
+Similarly, you can use these functions for other candle values like close, low, high, and volume.
+For instance, to check if the body of the three previous candles is greater than 3 pips, you would write “BODY[3] > 3 pips”.
+You can access all properties of any candle using these functions.
+While you can define indicators for candle properties, it’s generally better to use these functions directly to save indicator fields for other uses.
+The most useful function in this area is CANDLENUMBER, which provides the number of a candle.
+For example, if INDICATOR1 finds the Highest High of a group of candles and returns a value like 1.12345, you can find the shift number of that candle using CandleNumber[1] in any expression.

 Mathematical Functions

-The next section is the mathematical functions.
-For instance, MathABS which calculates the absolute value of a number.
-Another example is MathCEIL, this function is for rounding a number.
-Or the function MathRAND which can be used for generating a random number.
+The next section covers mathematical functions.
+For example, MathABS calculates the absolute value of a number.
+MathCEIL rounds a number up to the nearest integer, and MathRAND generates a random number.

-For example, if you need to know the distance between MA1 and MA2, you can write MathABS[MA1 – MA2].
-All these functions used in this section may or may not have a parameter.
+For instance, if you need to calculate the distance between MA1 and MA2, you can use MathABS[MA1 – MA2].
+These functions may or may not require a parameter.

 Time Functions

-These functions can give you any time specification you’ll need.
-For example, Hour, which gives you 10 if the broker’s time is 10:30.
-For instance, if you want to do a task when the time is after 10 you can write Hour>10 or you don’t want to take any position in the 12th month of the year, you can write Month<12 and “and” it with entrance conditions.
-The word Week gives you the number of weeks that have passed from the beginning of the year, and you can also guess by yourself the meaning of DayOFWeek and DayOFYear.
+Time functions provide various time specifications.
+For example, Hour gives you 10 if the broker’s time is 10:30.
+To perform a task after 10 o’clock, you can write Hour > 10.
+To avoid taking positions in the 12th month of the year, you can write Month < 12 and combine it with other conditions.
+The function Week provides the number of weeks that have passed since the beginning of the year, while DayOFWeek and DayOFYear provide information about the current day of the week and day of the year, respectively.

-Imagine that you want to separate a candle group from the beginning of the current week up to one hour ago, then you’ll have to go to the group candle parameter and write: “WeekSTART, HourSTART” or if you want to find the lower low from the beginning of the current week, you can select Lowest Low from time indicators and write “WeekSTART, NOW” as its parameters.
+To select a candle group from the beginning of the current week up to one hour ago, you would use “WeekSTART, HourSTART”.
+To find the lowest low from the start of the current week, use “WeekSTART, NOW” as parameters.

-Current Selected Order Functions (Only for using in close, break-even, and trailing-stop expressions)
+Current Selected Order Functions (Only for use in close, break-even, and trailing-stop expressions)

 Signal Functions

-For getting information about the type of latest signal we can use LastSignalISBuy and LastSignalISSell.
-If you need to find how many seconds is it past, LastSignalSeconds is used.
-Suppose you need to don’t enter new position until 30 minutes (1800 secs) after the last signal, just add this in entry expressions: <Entry Expression> AND LastSignalSeconds>1800
+To get information about the latest signal, use LastSignalISBuy and LastSignalISSell.
+To find out how many seconds have passed since the last signal, use LastSignalSeconds.
+For example, to avoid entering a new position until 30 minutes (1800 seconds) after the last signal, add this to your entry expressions: <Entry Expression> AND LastSignalSeconds > 1800.

 Tick Functions

-There are functions for working on ticks like Ask, Bid, Spread.
-For example, if you’d want to close all the positions when the price passes 1.3452, you’ll have to write Ask>1.3452 or when you want to enter a position only when the spread is less than 12, you’ll write Spread<12, then “and” it with other entrance conditions.
-In these three functions (Ask, Bid, Spread) you can access the tick value up to 100 previous ticks.
-For example, if you want to have the value of the last 45th tick, you can write Ask[45].
+Tick functions include Ask, Bid, and Spread.
+For example, to close all positions when the price exceeds 1.3452, write Ask > 1.3452.
+To enter a position only when the spread is less than 12, write Spread < 12, and combine it with other entry conditions.
+These functions allow access to tick values up to 100 ticks back.
+For instance, to get the value of the 45th tick, write Ask[45].

-For all open orders, you can access any property of the orders like profit, TP, SL, open duration, and …by using functions with the prefix PrevOrder.
-The last order is number 0 and the previous one is 1 and so on.
+To access properties of all open orders, such as profit, TP, SL, and open duration, use functions with the prefix PrevOrder.
+The last order is number 0, the previous one is 1, and so on.
 For example, PrevOrderProfit[0] returns the profit of the last order.

 Group of Open Order Functions

-These functions help to get access to any property of a specific closed order.
+These functions provide access to properties of a specific closed order.

-These functions return any information about a set of closed orders
+These functions return information about a set of closed orders.

 Account Functions